Goose/Geese Control

 Using dogs for Canada Geese control is a non-lethal deterrent programme, a natural and effective measure, where the aim is not to kill the geese but to deter them from the area.
 The public is supportive of the use of dogs for Canada Goose control, and our clients benefit from positive public relations by dealing with the problems caused by nuisance geese in a humand and responsible way.

 Unlike other bird scaring devices, geese never become habituated to the presence of a live dog chasing them.
-Our dogs are specially trained and bread for this work.
-We work closly with the breaders to get the dogs with the right temperament.
+Our dogs are specially trained and bred for this work.
+We work closely with the breeders to get the dogs with the right temperament.

 Geese Proofing